Ceelog/phpdoc-en/src/ref/mbstring.md

 **`MB_CASE_TITLE_SIMPLE`**, **`MB_CASE_FOLD_SIMPLE`**.

 `encoding`
 The `encoding` parameter is the character encoding.
-If it is omitted, the internal character encoding value will be used.
+If it is omitted or **`null`**, the internal character encoding value will be used.

 ### Return Values